SteeltoeOSS/Samples/Management/src/ActuatorWeb/README.md

 Change the configuration if you are using Podman (see the section [Using Podman](#using-podman)) or don't want actuators on a dedicated port.
 All of the above is also true for ActuatorApi, except that application has actuators configured on port 8091.

+> [!NOTE]
+> Please be aware that changes to the actuator port (or scheme) will also affect Prometheus.
+Be sure to update [prometheus.yml](../prometheus/prometheus.yml) accordingly.

 ### Zipkin Server

 > [!NOTE]
 > Previous versions of Steeltoe included distributed tracing functionality.
 That functionality has moved to OpenTelemetry.
-> We expect many Steeltoe users still use distributed tracing, so this sample includes a basic OpenTelemetry setup.
+> We expect many Steeltoe users still use distributed tracing, so this sample includes the same OpenTelemetry configuration as prior versions of Steeltoe.
 > Visit [OpenTelemetry](https://opentelemetry.io/docs/languages/net/) to learn more.

 These applications use [OpenTelemetry extension methods](./OpenTelemetryExtensions.cs) to instrument all HTTP interactions with